 Even though the pledge says that the nation is “under God,” nevertheless, what is being highlighted and foregrounded is an earthly allegiance.
 And the recitation of a pledge to a human authority in the setting of the worship of divine authority does not provide for the kind of Christian qualifications and nuances that are so necessary, precisely in our day.

 “When we are born again, we are transferred into a new kingdom with a new citizenship.”

 When he gave them, we didn’t deserve them.
-We don’t deserve them at this moment that we are enjoying them and, therefore, words and songs should have no triumphalist or assertive tone, especially not for any military expression, but, rather, should have a feel of humility and lowliness and dependence and thankfulness along with a suitable call to repentance and need for ongoing mercy.
+We don’t deserve them at this moment that we are enjoying them.
+Therefore, words and songs should have no triumphalist or assertive tone — especially not for any military expression — but, rather, should have a feel of humility and lowliness and dependence and thankfulness along a suitable call to repentance and the need for ongoing mercy.

 Champion the Gospel

-And the last thing I would say in and over everything we do and say in our worship services, especially the ones that give thanks for American blessings and privileges, there should be the dominant expression of the work of Jesus Christ, the gospel, to forgive American sins and American sinners like us and a call to make Jesus supreme in this particular service we are in and over the hearts of the people and over the land.
+And the last thing I would say is that in and over everything we do and say in our worship services, especially the ones that give thanks for American blessings and privileges, there should be the dominant expression of the work of Jesus Christ — the gospel — to forgive American sins and American sinners like us, and there should be a call to make Jesus supreme in this particular service we are in, and over the hearts of the people, and over the land.

 Now, those are some of the biblical principles that I think should shape our expressions of thankfulness for America in worship.
 And I realize I am out of time and I haven’t even touched on what is probably this pastor’s most painful situation — “I have inherited a church where things don’t seem to be in proper proportion, and I would like some practical help.”
 And so I am going to do that in another Ask Pastor John episode.